influxdata/docs-v2/content/v2.0/cloud/get-started.md

 - Query data using Flux, the UI, and the `influx` command line interface.
 See [Query data](https://v2.docs.influxdata.com/v2.0/query-data/).
 - Build custom dashboards to visualize your data.
 See [Visualize data](https://v2.docs.influxdata.com/v2.0/visualize-data/).
-- Query data using Flux, the UI, and the `influx` command line interface.
-See [Query data](https://v2.docs.influxdata.com/v2.0/query-data/).
-- Build custom dashboards to visualize your data.
-See [Visualize data](https://v2.docs.influxdata.com/v2.0/visualize-data/).

 ## Monitor usage